BeesAreCool/ctf-writeups/writeups/ractf_break_that_binary.md

-# THCon21 - Reversing/Pwn - Break that Binary!
+# Really Awesome CTF - Reversing/Pwn - Break that Binary!

 ## SSH in to trick a SUID binary to read the flag and leak it.